Union County Man Charged with Possession of Child Pornography

-NEWARK, N.J. – A Union County man has been charged with possessing images of child sexual abuse, U.S. Attorney Craig Carpenito announced today.
+NEWARK, N.J. – A Union County, New Jersey, man was arrested for possessing videos depicting child pornography, U.S. Attorney Philip R. Sellinger announced today.

-The charge of possession of child pornography carries a maximum potential penalty of 20 years in prison and a $250,000 fine.
+The charge of possession of child exploitation material carries a minimum penalty of 10 years in prison, a maximum penalty of 20 years in prison, and a fine of $250,000 or the gross pecuniary harm to victims of the offense.

-U.S. Attorney Craig Carpenito credited Special Agents with the Federal Bureau of Investigation, under the direction of Special Agent in Charge Gregory W. Ehrie in Newark, with the investigation leading to the charge.
+U.S. Attorney Sellinger credited special agents of Homeland Security Investigations Newark, Child Exploitation Group under the direction of Acting Special Agent in Charge Robert Kurtz, with the investigation leading to the charge.

-The government is represented by Assistant U.S. Attorney Cymetra Williams of the U.S. Attorney’s Office Criminal Division in Newark.
+The government is represented by Assistant U.S. Attorney Sam Thypin-Bermeo of the General Crimes Unit in Newark.

 The charge and allegations contained in the complaint are merely accusations, and the defendant is presumed innocent unless and until proven guilty.